MananSoni42/numerical_analysis/README.md

 > 1. An interactive website (with limited functionality): [na-bits.herokuapp.com](http://na-bits.herokuapp.com/)
 > 2. A Python API (with complete functionality): This repository

+> To know more: Read the [blog](https://manansoni42.github.io/posts/Visualizing-Numerical-Analysis/) post

 ## Table of contents

 * [Usage](#usage)